gpepic/playlist_rb/README.md

 This Ruby program will allow the user to catalog and organize a music playlist by song title, album name, or artist.

 ###Directions:
-To run this program, from the command line, enter
+To run this program, `Ruby` will need to be installed on your system.
+From the command line, enter:

 ```ruby
 $ git clone https://github.com/gpepic/playlist_rb.git